joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/activity-discussion.md

 ### Key Exchange

 If you think of the hotel more like an apartment building, it could even be listed on a public directory.
-In PGP land, these are key servers.
-Now, anyone could go and post up a fake listing on the directory, so it's best to not just refer to that listing, but to also confirm it directly with the person.
+In PGP land, these were key servers - now it's largely https://keys.openpgp.org/.

+It's worth nothing that anyone could go and post up a fake listing on the directory, so it's best to not just refer to that listing, but to also confirm it directly with the person.
+Keys.openpgp.org takes an additional step that requires a working email account to share a key.

 ### Web of Trust